taustation-fan/taustation-fan.github.io/README.md

 The gestation time of a *premium* clone is 200 segments and can be halved for additional 99 bonds.

+### Dying

+When you die, you lose all items that you were carrying around, as well as the cash in your wallet.

+Then the last-gestated clone is activated, if you have one, or the default clone on Tau Station otherwise.

+After activation, the new body is confined to the clone vats for 10 segments;
+after it is released, you have access to your bank account and your storage.

+The following persist through the death of a body:

+* VIP status
+* Well-Fed status
+* Running University courses

 ## Shipping and Selling Items